 Fig. 2 Average root distribution percentages of the first ratoon cane at DEV, MID and MAT stages in fields E20 and B13 (2012/2013).

-The data illustrated in Fig. 1 and 2 show a clear variation in average root distribution pattern between the plant cane in the first season and ratoon crop in the second season, particularly, in the DEV and MID stages of growth.
-So when comparing the average root distribution of DEV stages between the two crop cycle, their roots extended to reach 40 cm, but that of plant cane was well distributed with a denser roots (17.4%) in the (30-40 cm) depth whereas that of ratoon cane was only (4.5%) in the same depth.
-Also in comparing the average root distribution of the MID stages, the root of plant cane extended to reach 50 cm while that of ratoon cane was confined only in the 40 cm depth.
+The data illustrated in Fig. 1 and 2 show a strong variation in average root distribution pattern between the plant cane in the first season and ratoon crop in the second season, particularly, in the DEV and MID stages of growth.
+So, when comparing the average root distribution of DEV stages between the two-crop cycle, their roots extended to reach 40 cm, but that of plant cane was well distributed with denser roots (17.4%) in the (30-40 cm) depth, whereas that of ratoon cane was only (4.5%) in the same depth.
+Also, in comparing the average root distribution of the MID stages, the root of plant cane extended to reach 50 cm while that of ratoon cane was confined only in the 40 cm depth.

-These comparisons between the root distribution of the plant cane and ratoon crop, showed that, most of the root density (> 80%) in all stages of growth confined only in the top 30 cm depth, however, the most two active growing stages DEV and MID of the ratoon cane showed a poor distribution of roots in density and length, these result is completely contradict with that studied by Ali [14] in Kenana plantation,
+These comparisons between the root distribution of the plant cane and ratoon crop, showed that most of the root density (> 80%) in all stages of growth confined only in the top 30 cm depth, however, the most two active growing stages DEV and MID of the ratoon cane showed a poor distribution of roots in density and length, this result completely contradict with the findings of Ali [14] on Kenana plantation,

-in which it is evident that the root system developed more rapidly in DEV and MID of the first ratoon crop than the same stages of plant cane, moreover, the roots of the sugarcane in both cycles reached 60 cm depth in MAT stags in Kenana plantation while it was poorly confined to 50 cm depth in WNSE.
+in which it is evident that the root system developed more rapidly in DEV and MID of the first ratoon crop than the same stages of plant cane, moreover, the roots of the sugarcane in both cycles reached 60 cm depth in MAT stags in Kenana plantation, while it was poorly confined to 50 cm depth in WNSE.
 Subsequently, the plant cane and the first ratoon crop appeared a poorer distribution of roots in all stages of growth in WNSE than those of Kenana plantation,

-Accordingly, since the plant cane varieties grown in WNSE was the same as that grown in Kenana sugarcane plantation (eg. mostly Co 6806 and Co 527) which revealed good pattern of rooting depth and density.
-The rooting depth and density in this study indicated that the sugarcane crop of WNSE is suffering a variety of limitations related mostly to physical and chemical soil properties, land preparation, field traffic of the management practices increasing bulk density hindering root length, the irrigation system and management practiced as well as the drainage problems.
-Factors that can affect root growth directly are related to the root development are aeration, water, temperature and mechanical resistance to root penetration [15].
+Accordingly, since the plant cane varieties grown in WNSE was the same as that grown in Kenana sugarcane plantation ( mostly Co 6806 and Co 527) which revealed good pattern of rooting depth and density.
+The rooting depth and density in this study indicated that the sugarcane crop of WNSE is suffering a variety of limitations related mostly to physical and chemical soil properties, land preparation, field traffic of the management practices increasing bulk density hindering root length, the irrigation system and management practiced, as well as the drainage problems.
+Factors that can affect root growth directly are related to the root development, such as aeration, water, temperature and mechanical resistance to root penetration [15].

 The importance of studying the root distribution of sugarcane crop is to determine to what extent the root system is efficient in both the uptake of soil water and nutrients.
 Accordingly, the root system of crop plants must be well developed to explore the entire soil profile and efficiently utilize stored soil water.
 The root system means the distribution of roots vertically deep in the soil depths and horizontally in a circle shape around the extended stem downward direction.
 Sugarcane roots are usually located in the upper soil surfaces with 60% in the 0 – 30 cm depth, but may penetrate to 180 cm in well-drained soils [16].